NazeefaMu/UOC-system/README.md

 # Steps

 * Upload directory consisting of textfiles- click on "upload directory"
-* Merge articles and order by date - click on "Marge files"
+* Merge articles and order by date - click on "Merge files"